imics-lab/biodiffusion/README.md

 <!-- USAGE -->
 ## Training
-In order to replicate first you will need to retrain our model:
+In order to use our model first you will need to retrain it:
 ### Unconditional diffusion model for 3 channel data:
 ```python ddpm.py```
 ### Conditional diffusion model for 3 channel data: